 - Online festivities celebrate Steve Wozniak’s 70th birthday.

 - Reddit user creates a special programming-themed crossword puzzle.

 - A US Air Force F-16 pilot has a simulated dogfight against an AI.

 - When an AI writes blog posts about AI or creates an entirely fake blog.

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: MADE, Real, Hustle.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: Hustle.